ma-cyou/ma/README.md

 - **Created by**: [Mapagmataas](https://github.com/mapagmataas1331)
 - **Year of Creation**: 2024
 - **Project**: [ma.cyou](https://ma.cyou)
-- **Rights Reserved**: All rights to the favicon design are reserved by me, ensuring that the original design cannot be replicated or used by others without permission.
+- **Rights Reserved**: All rights to the favicon design are reserved by me, ensuring that the original design cannot be copied, modified, or used by others without my explicit permission.

 #### Reservation of Rights

-I retain full ownership of the design of my self-made favicon, as well as any other icons created by me for my projects.
-While others are free to explore and be inspired by the ideas behind the icon design, **no part of the design itself may be copied, modified, or used commercially without my explicit written permission**.
+I retain full ownership of my self-designed favicon and any other icons I create for this or future projects.
+Others are welcome to draw inspiration from the icon concept, but **no part of the design may be copied, modified, or used for commercial purposes without my express written consent**.

 - **Copyright Notice**:
   `© ma.cyou (Mapagmataas), 2024.
 All rights reserved.`
-  This copyright notice reserves all rights for the use, distribution, and reproduction of my icon designs.
-Unauthorized usage is strictly prohibited.
+  This copyright notice ensures that all rights for the use, distribution, and reproduction of my icon designs are reserved.
+Any unauthorized usage is strictly prohibited.

 - **Legal Protection**:
-  The icon is protected under international copyright laws, meaning any unauthorized reproduction, distribution, or commercial use of the icon could result in legal action.
+  The icon is protected under international copyright laws.
+Unauthorized reproduction, distribution, or commercial use of the icon may result in legal action.

-### License for Idea Inspiration (Non-Commercial Use)
+#### License for Idea Inspiration (Non-Commercial Use)

-I welcome others to get ideas from my icon design under the following conditions:
+I encourage others to use the **idea** behind my icon design in their personal, non-commercial projects under the following conditions:

-- **Idea Use**: You may use the concept or be inspired by the icon for personal, non-commercial projects.
+- **Permitted Uses**: Feel free to get inspired by the icon design concept for personal or non-commercial projects.
 - **Restrictions**:
-  - **No Direct Copying**: You may not directly copy or modify the design.
+  - **No Direct Copying**: The actual design may not be copied or modified in any way.
-  - **No Commercial Use**: The icon design cannot be used for commercial purposes.
+  - **No Commercial Use**: The design cannot be used for any commercial purposes without explicit permission.

-If you would like to license the icon for commercial use or have any other inquiries, please contact me at [your email address] or through my website's contact form.
+If you are interested in licensing the icon for commercial use or have any questions, please contact me.

 ---

+## Contact

+For any inquiries about the website or the use of icons, please reach out throw my socials which can be found on [ma.cyou#socials](https://ma.cyou#socials).